GitHubChengPeng/homepage/_pages/about.md

 Peng has conducted research focused on safeguarding privacy in the context of data mining.
-In contemporary society, there is a growing necessity to exchange a greater volume of data among individuals and institutions in order to attain advantages and generate financial gains, or to comply with regulatory requirements for public disclosure.
+In contemporary society, there is a growing necessity to exchange a greater volume of data among individuals or institutions in order to obtain advantages and generate financial gains, or to comply with regulatory requirements for public disclosure.
 Nevertheless, individuals often express concerns over the issue of privacy infringement.
-Peng's research centers on the prevention of the divulgence of confidential data.
+Peng's research centers on the prevention of the disclosure of confidential information.

 Previously, Peng was a post-doctoral researcher in the CS department of Free University of Bozen-Bolzano in 2019-2020.
 During this time, Peng's research mostly revolved around the scheduling problem in construction and the utilization of constraint programming techniques.
 The modeling of construction scheduling was approached as a Constraint Satisfaction Problem (CSP), with the subsequent development of solutions and tools utilizing constraint programming approaches for its resolution.